What you should know

 - You may need to take antibiotics before your surgery.
 This medicine helps kill bacteria that may cause an infection.

 - You may need to have certain lab tests and x-rays done.
-Your caregiver may need to look inside your bowel and check your hemorrhoids with a special scope.
+Your healthcare provider may need to look inside your bowel and check your hemorrhoids with a special scope.
 This scope is a long bendable tube with a camera on its end.
-Ask your caregiver for more information about these tests and other tests that you may need.
+Ask your healthcare provider for more information about these tests and other tests that you may need.
 Write down the date, time, and location of each test.

 - Write down the correct date, time, and location of your surgery.